Tagglink/GiantFeud/README.md

 # GiantFeud
 Two villages have come into conflict, and each have a giant loyal to their cause.
 Arm your giant with sword and armor, and make sure he is well fed!
-Lest he fell to the giant of the enemy village.
+Lest he fall to the giant of the enemy village.

 The game is in Swedish.
 [HTML5 Playable](https://tagg.link/games/giant-feud/)